310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island_v2.md

 ## Disclaimer

-<big>This story has two chapters with adjusted scenes (Hidden Island 6 and 10).
+<big>This story has two chapters with adjusted scenes (hidden island 6 and 10).
 The <a href="/stella_maris/hidden_island" target="_blank">main translation</a> follows the story as it currently is in-game.
 The version below follows the story before it was adjusted.</big>

 <big>Click the following to jump to the chapter → Go to <a href="#Chapter-6"><b>Chapter 6</b></a> — Go to <a href="#Chapter-10"><b>Chapter 10</b></a></big>